 - --defaults-file supplies the configuration for restoring the data.
 It must be the first option to appear in a mysqlbackup command, if ever used.
 In most cases, you can supply to mysqlbackup with this option the configuration file for the target server to which you are restoring the data.
-However, when the following InnoDB settings for the backup are different from those on the target server, it is important to supply the values for the backup to mysqlbackup during restore and to mysqld when you start the restored server (otherwise, the restore might fail, or you might have problem starting the restored server afterwards): - innodb data file path - innodb_log_file_size - innodb_log_files_in_group - innodb_page_size - innodb_checksum_algorithm
+However, when the following InnoDB settings for the backup are different from those on the target server, it is important to supply the values for the backup to mysqlbackup during restore and to mysqld when you start the restored server (otherwise, the restore might fail, and you might have problem starting the restored server):

+- innodb_data_file_path

+- innodb_log_file_size

+- innodb_log_files_in_group

+- innodb_page_size

+- innodb_checksum_algorithm

+- innodb_undo_tablespaces

+- innodb_buffer_pool_filename